How Custom Labels for Google Shopping Can Improve Organization and Profitability

 Learn More: What You Need to Know About Google Merchant Center

-How do I use a custom label in my Google Shopping campaign?
+How Do I Use Custom Labels in my Google Shopping Campaign?

 Product Price

-A great example that we use for DermWarehouse is custom labels by product price.
-We like to segment our campaigns so we can bid differently based on the price of the product.
-We wouldn’t want to bid the same amount for a $20 as we would for a $200 product.
+Hopefully you were able to get an understanding from the instructions above of how we sort campaigns by price in our campaigns for DermWarehouse, our in-house eCommerce business.
+We often segment our campaigns by pricing buckets so we can bid differently and set different budgets based on the price of the product.
+We wouldn’t want to bid the same amount for a $20 product as we would for one that costs $200.

-Utilizing our price custom label allows us to segment our campaigns into different pricing buckets, so we can easily adjust our bids based on their price point.
-When we’re using Google’s automated bidding instead of manual bidding, we’ll set up different shopping campaigns for each price bucket so that we can set a different max CPC depending on the price.
+When we’re using Google’s automated bidding instead of manual bidding and therefore can’t manually adjust the bids per price point, we’ll set up separate shopping campaigns for each price bucket so that we can set a different max CPC depending on the price.
+We also typically allocate more budget toward our higher priced products vs. our lower priced products.

 Seasonality

-If you’re selling holiday decorations, for example, custom labels will allow you to lower (or pause) your Christmas items while you’re focusing on July 4th.
+If you’re selling holiday decorations, for example, custom labels will allow you pause your Christmas campaign while you’re focusing on July 4th.
+This way, you’re not spending money running ads on seasonal products outside of the appropriate season.

 Profitability

-If you have different profit margins for different products, this is another great way to segment.
+If you sell products that have different profit margins, this is another great way to segment.
 Maybe you have 20% margins on some products but 70% margins on others.
 You’ll want to bid higher on the products with 70% margins and bid down on the products with 20% margins.
+You may also want to put more budget behind the 70% margin products vs. the 20% margin products.

 Performance

-If you can segment products into groups based on what sells really well and what doesn’t, you can double down on those products that are hot and decrease your bids on those that aren’t.
+If you can segment products into groups based on what sells well and what doesn’t, you can double down on those products that are hot and decrease your bids on those that aren’t.
+Typically, we’ve seen with our eCommerce clients that the 80/20 rule applies.
+80% of revenue and sales comes from 20% of the products being sold.
+It may make sense to create a custom label for your top selling products so you can put more budget or higher bids behind products that convert really well for your business.

-The difference between custom labels and product groups is that with product groups, you’re limited to certain data points, such as Item ID, Brand, Category and Product Type.
-Custom labels, on the other hand, are just that – more custom – so you can sort your products by any tags and data points that you’d like.
+The difference between custom labels and product groups is as follows: With product groups, you’re limited to certain data points, such as Item ID, Brand, Category and Product Type.
+Custom labels, on the other hand, are just that – more custom – so you can sort your products by any tags and data points that you create within your Shopping feed.
+Basically, custom labels give you the opportunity to choose five additional criteria to sort by, in addition to what’s available through Google’s product groups.

 Learn More: Google Shopping Product Type – The Rundown